waraker/cheatsheet-generator/readme.md

 # Markdown Cheatsheet Generator WIP

+NOTE: iOS7 breaks the ability to have pixel perfect background images.

 Convert Markdown files into `.png` image cheatsheets.

 Currently setup for a iPhone 5 lock screen wallpaper (640x1136) with top and bottom padding.
 Text content set into three columns.